anquanscan/sec-tools/README.md

 [Ethical-Hacking-Security-Application](https://github.com/ankushlakhani3/Ethical-Hacking-Security-Application): It is a desktop application made in PYQT5 and various python libraries, basically it is a kind of GUI version of lazyhack.
 It also contains advance backdoor and can perform various attack.
 [adguardhome-doh-dot](https://github.com/oijkn/adguardhome-doh-dot): Official AdGuarHome docker with both DoH (DNS over HTTPS) and DoT (DNS over TLS) clients.
 Don't browse the Internet insecurely by sending your DNS requests in clear text !
 [shellcoder](https://github.com/gnebbia/shellcoder): Create shellcode from executable or assembly code
 [RemaxDos](https://github.com/RemaxBoxTeam/RemaxDos): This is Script tools from all attack Denial of service by C programming
+[CloudHunter](https://github.com/belane/CloudHunter): AWS, Azure and Google bucket scanner